 It may be helpful to know that every kilometre there is a GVRT signpost with an emergency phone number and a location code; a great idea given the Trail’s isolation.
 On the four days of riding, I passed only two couples and a group of six riders, plus many curious cows, wandering sheep, and hoppity rabbits and kangaroos.

-If you have time to watch my GoPro three and a half minute video comprising 14 short clips you will get a good idea of the overall visual landscape of the Trail:
+This thre and a half minute GoPro video give you a good idea of the overall visual landscape of the Trail:

 Day 1: Mansfield to Alexandra